-If there is no negotiated information and consultation agreement within 6 months of representatives being chosen, by law your employer must:
+By law, if there is no negotiated information and consultation agreement within 6 months of representatives being chosen, the employer must:

-- Consult with your representatives on matters relating to your employment prospects and any decisions affecting how the business is organised, including redundancies.
+- consult with employee representatives on matters relating to their employment prospects and any decisions affecting how the business is organised, including redundancies

 Setting up an information and consultation committee

 - at least one employee representative for every 50 employees, for example if there are 51 employees there must be 2 employee representatives